VizTracer

 viztracer --ignore_frozen

-log_func_retval: boolean = False
+log_func_retval: bool = False

 Whether log the return value of the function as string in report entry